linrrr/Spiking-Mix-A-Modified-Regularization-Method-Designed-for-Spiking-Neural-Network/README.md

 #### Architectures
 [SpikingResformer: Bridging ResNet and Vision Transformer in Spiking Neural Networks](https://github.com/xyshi2000/SpikingResformer)
-<br>We use SpikingResformer in this paper, which combines **the ResNet-based architecture and the spiking self-attention mechanism**.
+<br>We use SpikingResformer in this paper.

 ## Center Point Distance Distribution
 $$